strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 2. **Decided and unreplicated** (PrepareCommit\|PrepareAbort)
 3. **Decided and replicated** (CompleteCommit\|CompleteAbort)

-This is handled through a process similar to the two-phase commit protocol.
+This is handled through a process similar to the two-phase commit protocol, where the state is tracked by a series of control records witten to `__transaction_state` topic.
-Every time some data is sent to a new partition inside a transaction, we have a new `Ongoing` control record.
+Every time some data is written to a new partition inside a transaction, we have the `Ongoing` state, which includes the list of involved partitions.
-When the transaction completes, we have the `PrepareCommit` or `PrepareAbort` control record and the transaction coordinator is doomed to commit or abort.
+When the transaction completes, we have the `PrepareCommit` or `PrepareAbort` state change.
-The final step consists of writing the end transaction markers to each involved partition, and the `CompleteCommit` or `CompleteAbort` control record.
+Once the control records are written to each involved partition, we have the `CompleteCommit` or `CompleteAbort` control record.

 ![txn log](/assets/images/posts/2023-04-14-kafka-txn-log.png)